xela144/CANaconda/README.md

  * Likewise for the gcc compiler included in the Qt download:

 ```
-  export PATH=$PATH:/opt/Qt5.2.0/5.2.0/gcc/bin  // <-- change when necessary
+  export PATH=$PATH:/opt/Qt5.2.0/5.2.0/gcc/bin/qmake  // <-- change when necessary
 ```

+PyQt depends on Sip, which is found at www.riverbankcomputing.com.
+Download and follow installation directions there.

 Now in the PyQt-gpl-5.0 folder you can run the command

 > python3 configure.py

 If the configure script fails, rerun with the --verbose option.
-It may be necessary to install other packages, such as g++ and sip.
-The latest version of sip can be found at riverbankcomputing.com.
-After running the sip configure script, use the sudo make then sudo make install commands.
-If an error is generated that says python.h is not found, run sudo apt-get install python3.X-dev (where 'X' is the minor version you of Python 3 which you are using).
+If an error is generated that says python.h is not found, install python3.X-dev (where 'X' is the minor version you of Python 3 which you are using).